bokkypoobah/ChronologicCrowdsaleAudit/audit/code-review/DayToken.md

         contributors[contributorId].status = sellingStatus.NOTONSALE;
     }

-    /** Function to be called once to add the deployed Crowdsale Contract */
-    function addCrowdsaleAddress(address _adr) onlyOwner {
-        crowdsaleAddress = _adr;
-    }

-    /** Function to be called once to add the deployed BonusFinalizeAgent Contract */
-    function setBonusFinalizeAgentAddress(address adr) onlyOwner {
-        bonusFinalizeAgentAddress = adr;
-    }

     /** Function to be called by minting addresses in order to sell their address
         * @param _minPriceInDay Minimum price in DAY tokens set by the seller